squid-cache/squid-cache.github.io/Features/HTTP2.rst

 HTTP/2 is being designed loosly based on the SPDY experimental protocol for framing HTTP requests in a multiplexed fashion over SSL connections.
 Avoiding the pipeline issues which HTTP has with its dependency on stateful "\r\n" frame boundaries.

+HTTP/2 has some major differences however:
+ * HTTP/2.0 contains a magic connection prefix for automated protcol switching with HTTP/1.1 and HTTP/1.0
+ * Frame layout has been significantly optimized for HTTP messaging outside web browser usages.
+ * TLS is optional
+ * Compression algorithms have been rewoven specifically for HTTP performance and to avoid security vulnerabilities in gzip compression as used in SPDY.
+ * Several frame types and flow control semantics from SPDY have been dropped or optimized away.

 Squid will support HTTP/2 formally and only support desired SPDY features which are IEFT approved and placed in the HTTP/2 specification.

  '''NOTE:''' SPDY has several blocker issues correlating with HTTP and Squid features.
 The blocker problems which are carried over into the HTTP/2 specification are marked with an {X} .